GForceIndustries/Handlers/TTS/README.md

 ## Notification_SetMrcpTtsServerStatus
 Sets the specified MRCP TTS server as active or inactive.
 This is useful for testing purposes on a system with multiple MRCP TTS servers configured.

+Usage: SendCustomNotification TTS MRCP <enable|disable> <server>

+This requires that you have already added the MRCP TTS server in Interaction Administrator.